How Much Can I Afford to Spend on a Car?

-Shopping for a new car can be stressful—and for good reason.
-Statistics show that it’s easy to end up with more than you can afford, leading to even greater feelings of anxiety down the road.
-A record seven million Americans are currently 90 days or more behind on their car payments, according to the Federal Reserve Bank of New York†.
-Meanwhile, average monthly car payments are at an all-time high of $550 per month‡.
+Shopping for a new car can be stressful—and it's not hard to see why.
+Statistics show that it can be easy to end up with more than you can afford, leading to even greater feelings of anxiety down the road.
+According to recent data from TransUnion, a credit reporting agency, Americans between the ages of 18–40 are experiencing higher auto loan delinquency rates than their pre-pandemic levels†.
+Meanwhile, average monthly car payments are $667 per month for new cars and $515 per month for used cars‡.

-At Huntington, we know how important it is to feel comfortable with a big-ticket decision like a new car.
-Marissa Brenton§, a branch manager at The Huntington National Bank in Rochester Mills, Michigan, offers advice to help you avoid getting in over your head.
+At Huntington, we know how important it is to feel comfortable with big-ticket decisions like buying a new car.
+We’re here to offer advice to help you avoid getting in over your head.

-Marissa Brenton (MB): Most people only budget for their monthly car payment, but depending on where you live, you could be paying a significant amount per month for car insurance.
-So get a quote from your insurance company before committing to a particular car.
+Most people only budget for their monthly car payment but, depending on where you live, you could end up paying a significant amount per month for car insurance.
+So, be sure to get a quote from your insurance company before committing to a particular car.

-Then map your most frequent driving routes, like your commute and regular trips to shop, go tothe gym, or a visit to a friend’s house.
+Then, map your most frequent driving routes, like your commute and regular trips to shop, go to the gym, or visit a friend.
 Use that mileage and route information to calculate how much you’ll pay per month on things like gas, parking, and tolls.

-MB: The longer the loan term, the smaller your payments may be, but you could also end up paying more than the value of the car.
-For example, a 36-month loan on the average amount car buyers borrow ($31,707) will cost a total of $34,360.
-Jumping up to a 60-month loan term will increase that number to $36,151, while a 72-month loan term will bring it up to $37,002.
+The longer the loan term, the smaller your payments may be, but you could also end up paying more in interest.
+For example, a 36-month loan on the average amount for a new car of $40,290 will cost a total of $43,458 in total payments.
+Jumping to a 60-month loan term will increase that number to $45,874, while a 72-month loan term will bring it up to $47,029§.

-MB: If you’re not able to put a lot of money down on a car or need to take a longer-term loan to make the payment more affordable, you may want to consider asking your car insurance company or dealer about gap insurance.
+If you’re not able to put a lot of money down on a car, or need to take a longer-term loan to make the payment more affordable, you may want to consider asking your car insurance company or dealer about gap insurance.